AttiR/Coffee-Machine/README.md

 # Coffee-Machine
-OOP Python  is practiced by creating a simple coffee Machine Logic.
+Python 3 : OOP Python  is practiced by creating a simple coffee Machine Logic.